Melmerby railway station: History

 [This is not completely correct, although it is what is stated on the 'Disused Stations' website as referenced below.
 In fact while passenger traffic to Masham ceased in December 1930, the OS 25" map of 1928–9 shows that the platform had already been moved, (meaning it was definitely done between 1912, the date of the previous map, and 1929).
 Indeed, some photos show that it was originally double-sided, serving both the Northallerton and Masham lines, before being demolished by BR and replaced by a small single-sided platform on the main line only.
 According to Ken Hoole, the platform was moved in 1913 in connection with a redesign related to the closure of one of the two signal boxes at Melmerby.
 It is possible that at some time somebody was confused by the date of passenger service cessation (1931) and the date of the platform change (1913) and assumed a connection which has been perpetuated].

 As the line to Thirsk had been downgraded and traffic moved away, it became the earliest full casualty being closed completely in September 1959.

-The line, and all stations between Northallerton and Harrogate, were officially closed in March 1967 as part of the Beeching closures.
+The line, and all stations between Northallerton and Harrogate, were officially closed on 6 March 1967 as part of the Beeching closures.
 The line was re-opened temporarily for three days (in July and August 1967) to northbound traffic due to an accident on the East Coast Main Line at Thirsk.

 A private dwelling now sits on the site of the station, whilst a haulage depot now occupies the former goods sidings south of the Melmerby to Wath road.